mapbox/mapbox-navigation-ios/README.md

 #### Styling

 You can customize the appearance in order to blend in with the rest of your app.
+Checkout [`DayStyle.swift`](https://github.com/mapbox/mapbox-navigation-ios/blob/master/MapboxNavigation/DayStyle.swift) for all styleable elements.

 ```swift
 class CustomStyle: DayStyle {